The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-Starting with version 7.11, Invoice Manager for Excel exposes all its major features via the COM add-in objects.
-This enables VBA macros to call the Invoice Manager functionalities, making our invoicing program programmable with VBA scripting language.
+Our invoicing app exposes all its major features via COM add-in objects.
+This enables VBA macros to call its functionalities, making it programmable with the VBA scripting language.

-Note: This sample requires the "Enterprise" edition of Invoice Manager.
-For more information see Differences between Editions.
+Note: This sample requires the "Enterprise" edition.
+For more information, see Differences between Editions.

-In Advanced Invoicing Sample - Macro-Enabled Invoicing Template (c5101) we looked at how to make your invoice template a macro-enabled template, and provided information and resource links involved, such as Office / Excel security settings, digital signature, etc. In Advanced Invoicing Sample - Invoiced Total in English Words (c5102), we provided a practical example implemented as a macro-enabled invoicing template, i.e. a user-defined Excel formula / function that is able to convert a numeric value into English words.
+In Macro-Enabled Invoicing Template (c5101), we looked at how to make your template a macro-enabled template and provided information and resource links involved, such as Office and Excel (Microsoft 365) security settings, digital signatures, etc. In Invoiced Total in English Words (c5102), we provided a practical example implemented as a macro-enabled template, i.e., a user-defined Excel formula that is able to convert a numeric value into English words.

-To call the procedures inside the Invoice Manager program, you first need to obtain the COM add-in object.
+First, you need to obtain the COM add-in object.
 This could be done using VBA code like this:

 Public Sub CallImfe(ByVal sCmd As String) On Error Resume Next Dim oComAddin As Office.COMAddIn Set oComAddin = Application.COMAddIns("Imfe.Connect") If oComAddin Is Nothing Then MsgBox "Invoice Manager for Excel is not installed!", vbOKOnly Return End If oComAddin.Object.UisClickProc (sCmd) End Sub

 The commands are always executed against the active workbook and active worksheet.
-Since different worksheets could have buttons with the same name, your VBA macro code should make sure the right workbook / worksheet is activated before issuing a command.
-For example, the "Invoice", "Quote" and "Purchase Order" worksheets in the default template shipped with Invoice Manager installer program all have the button named "oknCmdSave".
+Since different worksheets could have buttons with the same name, your VBA macro code should make sure the right workbook and worksheet are activated before issuing a command.
+For example, the "Quote" and "Purchase Order" worksheets in the default template all have the button named "oknCmdSave".

 Once you have the CallImfe procedure ready, it is easy to call it.
-In this sample, we add macro code to check if the email field in the "Bill To" section is blank - if so, saving invoice will be failed and a message is shown to ask the user to enter the email address.
-(Feel free to see samples in the email invoice gallery).
+In this sample, we add macro code to check if the email field in the "Bill To" section is blank.
+If so, it fails, and a message is shown to ask the user to enter the email address.
+Feel free to see the sample at email invoice (c3017).

-- Press ALT+F11 on keyboard to open the macro editor (Visual Basic for Applications editor).
+- Press ALT+F11 on the keyboard to open the macro editor (the Visual Basic for Applications editor).

 - Create a new module by clicking the menu "Insert", and then "Module".

-- Copy & paste the following code into the editor.
+- Copy and paste the following code into the editor.

 Public Sub NewSaveToDBProc() If Range("oknWhoEmail").Value = "" Then MsgBox "Please enter email address in the 'Bill To' section.", vbExclamation + vbOKOnly, "Save Invoice" Exit Sub End If CallImfe ("oknCmdSave") End Sub

-- Click menu "File" and then "Close and Return to Microsoft Excel".
+- Click "File" and then "Close and Return to Microsoft Excel".

-- Right-click the "Save To DB" button, choose "Assign Macro..." from the shortcut menu.
+- Right-click the "Save To DB" button and choose "Assign Macro..." from the shortcut menu.

 - On the "Assign Macro" dialog box, click and choose "NewSaveToDBProc" (which is the procedure name we created in the previous steps).